brentsimmons/inessential.com/posts/2026/02/27/why-objective-c.markdown

 Anyone new to Objective-C thinks it’s difficult and maybe a bit harsh because `[[those squareBrackets] lookInsane:YES]`.

-Once you get past that, which takes a day or two given a good-faith effort, you’ll realize how small a language it is, how easy to hold in your palm and turn it around and understand all sides of it.
+Once you get past that, which takes a day or two given a good-faith effort, you’ll realize how small a language it is, how easy to hold in your palm and turn around and understand all sides of it.
 And you’ll appreciate how easy it is to make good decisions when you don’t have a surplus of language features to choose from.

 And you’d be reassured to know that Objective-C is probably never going to change, which means tech debt will accumulate much more slowly than with newer languages.
 (Unless, of course, you count Objective-C itself as tech debt.
 You don’t have to, though.)